 photo: Wellspring Community School via Flickr

-9. Watch the sun set.
+32. Watch a sunset.
 The leaves’ changing colors don’t have anything on the fall’s glorious sunsets.
 Bring your tiny tot out to enjoy the colorful show before she hits the hay.

-10. Get lost in a corn maze.
-Fall is a great time to take advantage of old school farm faves, like winding your way through a corn maze.
-Follow your mini-me’s lead on this wild adventure!
+36. Get lost in a corn maze.
+Fall is a great time to take advantage of old-school farm faves, like winding your way through a corn maze.
+Find our favorites here.